ynotstartups/notes/notes/readmereadme.md

 - **Introvert**
   - I am afraid to talk to people that I am not familiar with.
   - Sometimes uncomfortable/nervous during socials.
+- **cannot think properly when put on the spot**
+  - prefer schedule a meeting and have time to prepare

 ## What do I value most?